Julian97/miku-monday/USER_GUIDE.md

 - `/status` - Show bot status, subscription info, and next scheduled post date
 - `/countdown` - Show time remaining until next Miku Monday
 - `/feedback` - Send feedback to the developer (@JulianC97)
+- `/listchannels` - Developer-only command for managing subscriptions (privacy protected)

 > **Note:** The bot also sends daily hype messages to build anticipation for Miku Monday!

+## Privacy Protection

+The `/listchannels` command is restricted to the bot developer only and returns masked, unidentifiable channel data even to the developer.
+This ensures privacy protection for channels using the bot and prevents exposure of sensitive channel information.
+Channel IDs are masked to show only the last 4 digits with the rest replaced by asterisks (e.g., ********1234).

 ## Troubleshooting